dbkaoshi/RedNote-Video-Downloader/README.md

 - Fast
 - No Watermark
-- T100% Private, Safe
+- 100% Private, Safe

 ## How It Works

-- Copy the video or post URL from RedNote app or website
+- Copy the video or post URL from rednote app or website
 - Paste the URL into our downloader
 - Click download and save rednote video you desired